federicocestau/Convolutional-Neural-Networks/README.md

 Convolutional Neural Networks (CNN) tend to be multi-dimensional and contain some special layers, unsurprisingly called Convolutional layers.
 Moreover, Convolutional layers are often accompanied by Pooling layers (Max or Average), which help reduce the size of convolved features.

+Traditional Neural Networks use dense layers with neurons while convolutional layers use filters to create feature maps that extract the main features of the images.

 Convolutional layer

 It is worth highlighting that we can have Convolutional layers of different dimensions: